Experience-Monks/orbit-controls/README.md

 This is purely for convenience; you can also copy the `controls.position` and other members manually.

+#### `controls.enable()`

+Enables the DOM events and input, attaching new mouse and touch events.
+If already enabled, this function does nothing.

+#### `controls.disable()`

+Disables the DOM events and input, detaching all events.
+If already disabled, this function does nothing.

 ## properties

 #### `position`, `direction`, `up`